Lokasunder-s/HR-PowerBI-Dashboard/README.md

 ## Data sourse
 The primary dataset utilized in this analysis is 'HR Data.xlsx', providing a comprehensive source of human resources metrics for evaluating attrition rates and related insights.
 ## Tools Used
- - **Excel**: Data Preparation: Cleanse and format the data as needed for analysis.
+ - **Excel**: Data Preparation: Cleanse and format the data as needed for analysis.\n
         Calculations: Perform any necessary calculations or aggregations.
  - **Power Query**: Data Import: Connect to the HR dataset using Power Query.
               Data Transformation: Transform and cleanse the data using Power Query's intuitive interface.